shiqilouyang/SysteminfIuxdbGrafana/README.md

 ### node
    ### The time displayed on the dashboard is not synchronized
     The time zone of the influxdb data is the time zone of the docker container.
 The default is utc.
-Unless you specify it with ** -v /etc/localtime:/etc/localtime ** , you should specify the same time zone as the docker container in the dashboard.
+Unless you specify it with **-v /etc/localtime:/etc/localtime** , you should specify the same time zone as the docker container in the dashboard.
+   ### Description of the code
+      The code is stored in the system-information image, and the other two images are not changed, so you only need **docker pull**.